Category Archives: LAPD

 Former Mirror Writer Beaten to Death – Update

-Roby Heard, 1921 – 1960 This is something I wrote in 2002 at the request of Det.
+Roby Heard, 1921-1960.
+Note: This is a blog post from 2010.
+This is something I wrote in 2002 at the request of Det.
 Rick Jackson of the LAPD’s cold case unit.
-Jackson said that the “murder book” for 1960 was missing and … Continue reading
+Jackson said that the “murder book” for 1960 was … Continue reading

 Posted in Homicide, LAPD, Obituaries | 4 Comments